Isabel de Solís: Granada

 On a raid toward Aguilar in Castile on 29 September 1471, Isabel was taken prisoner.
 She was taken to the Alhambra palace in Granada, and sold as a slave to Abu l-Hasan Ali, the sultan of Granada.
 She worked as a chambermaid in the harem of the palace of the sultan.
 She was noticed by Abu l-Hasan Ali, who fell in love with her, married her and gave her the Daralcotola Palace and several other gifts, and proclaimed that prayers should be said to her in the mosques.
 Upon de Solís' conversion to Islam, she took the name Turai, Soraya or Zoraya.

 The Sultan lived with Zoraya in the Comares Tower of Alhambra, abandoning his first spouse Aixa.
 Zoraya had two sons with the sultan, Nasr and Said, who were named royal princes from the start, causing Aixa to worry that the sultan would have his sons with Zoraya favored in the succession before his sons with Aixa.

 Because Aixa (known as Fatima) was a descendant of the Prophet Mohammed, the people, especially the religious leaders, saw the marriage between Zoraya and the sultan as a scandal, and the opposition caused a civil war in Granada in 1482.

-Abu l-Hasan Ali was eventually deposed by his first wife Aixa, with the help of Aliatar, the warlord of Loja.
-De Solís was taken captive by the Aixa faction and allowed to live on condition that Abu l-Hasan Ali give up the throne to his son Boabdil.
+Abu l-Hasan Ali was eventually deposed by his first wife Aixa, with the help of Ibrahim Aliatar, the warlord of Loja.
+De Solís was taken captive by the Aixa faction and allowed to live, on condition that Abu l-Hasan Ali give up the throne to his son Boabdil.

 In 1483, Abu l-Hasan Ali retook the throne, and reigned for another two years.
 After the death of her husband, he was succeeded by his brother Muhammad XIII of Granada (El Zagal), who abdicated in favor of his nephew Boabdil in 1486.
 It appears Zoraya and her son became wards of El Zagal.
 When El Zagal surrendered to Ferdinand and Isabella in December 1489, and was given lands and estates in return, the rights of Zoraya and her sons were protected by El Zagal who provided land from his own estates for them.
 When El Zagal left for North Africa in 1491, Zoraya chose to remain.